GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

   2. Select over and copy a full YAML header (including the **---** delimiters) from an existing episode.
   3. Go to the [\_episodes](_episodes) folder and click **Add file**.
 A dropdown menu with the two options **Create new file** and **Upload files** should appear.
   3. Click **Create new file**.
   4. The file editor will open and the cursor will be placed in the input field where yuo are asked to 'Name your file...'.
-Give it whichever name you want, as long as the extension is '.md'.
+Give it whichever name you want, as long as the extension is **.md**.
   5. Paste the previously copied YAML header into the file.
-  6. Go to the 'title' field in the YAML header and write the exact same title that you inserted into the [lesson_structure.yml](bin/build_lesson/lesson_structure.yml) file.
+  6. Go to the **title** field in the YAML header and write the exact same title that you inserted into the [lesson_structure.yml](bin/build_lesson/lesson_structure.yml) file.
   7. If you wish, add content to the main body of the file.
-Then, commit (giving your commit and name and description is optional).
+Then, commit (giving your commit a name and description is optional).
   8. You should now be taken to the [\_episodes](_episodes) folder again.
 Wait a few seconds and then refresh.
-The new episode file should now appear with the title you inserted and a prefix of the form **SiEj - **, where **i** and **j** refer to the session and episode numbers, respectively.
+The new episode file should now appear with the title you inserted and a prefix of the form **SiEj**, where **i** and **j** refer to the session and episode numbers, respectively.

 As an example, if your title was 'The wonderful pleasures of teaching' and it corresponds to the 11th episode in session 8, you will now have a file named **S8E11 - The wonderful pleasures of teaching.md** in your [\_episodes](_episodes) folder.